REV23Docs/rev23-desktop-docs/docs/concepts/service-follow-ups.md

 7. Navigate to [**Configuration > Virtual Receptionist Options**](../configuration/virtual-receptionist-options.md).
 8. Click the **Service Follow Up Options** tab.
 9. Set the **Service Follow Up Email Template** and/or the **Service Follow Up Text Message Template** properties to your new template(s).
-10. Click the **Save & Close** action to save the Virtual Receptionist Options
+10. Click the **Save & Close** action to save the Virtual Receptionist Options.

 ### Customize the Follow Up Email and Text Message Subjects